-(32) Following the Program and Course Approval Committee (PCAC) approval of the program, preliminary marketing of a new face-to-face program is permitted.
-This marketing:

-- a. is restricted to targeting domestic students and students studying offshore; and - b. must have appropriate disclaimers.

-(33) Marketing of a proposed new program that is associated with an existing award of the same program title and that will be offered both face-to-face onshore and online offshore to international students, should not commence until after the program is approved by the PCAC and CRICOS registration has been obtained.

-(34) Marketing of a proposed new program and associated new award title that will be offered both face-to-face onshore and online offshore to international students should not commence until after the program is approved by the PCAC and the new award is established by Academic Senate and CRICOS registration has been obtained.

-(35) The professional accreditation of a program will only be promoted following the receipt of written advice from the accrediting authority.
+- (31) Preliminary marketing of a new face-to-face program is permitted, with appropriate disclaimers, to domestic students and students studying off-shore only, following the PCAC approval of the program. - (32) Marketing of a proposed new program that is associated with an existing award of the same program title and that will be offered both face-to-face onshore and online offshore to international students, should not commence until after the program is approved by the PCAC and CRICOS registration has been obtained. - (33) Marketing of a proposed new program and associated new award title that will be offered both face-to-face onshore and online offshore to international students should not commence until after the program is approved by the PCAC and the new award is established by Academic Senate and CRICOS registration has been obtained. - (34) The professional accreditation of a program will only be promoted following the receipt of written advice from the accrediting authority.